ufs-community/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 The ocnice_prep program is part of the [UFS_UTILS](https://github.com/ufs-community/UFS_UTILS) project.

-## Creating a warm-start file for MOM6 or CICE6 from a restart file at higher resolution
+## Description of MOM6 and CICE6 restarts

 A warmstart file can be created from an existing restart file (at higher resolution) by using ESMF Regridding to map fields to a destination grid.
 For MOM6, the procedure produces a warm-start file (composed of T,S,U,V and Interface Height), where the